Note: I plan to post this on Royal Road

 And should that question change my plans in any way?

-Well cogito ergo sum
+Well cogito ergo sum.

-So existed.
+So I existed.

 And the only reasonable thing to do was to assume that everyone else in this world existed, and had experiences like my own, so whatever the underlying metaphysics of everything it was a worthy goal to try to help them live better, happier, more thriving and satisfying lives.
 To aid them in achieving their own goals as they understood it.
 To give them the power to control their own lives.